Colchester Historical Society

 Electric Trolley at Fanny Allen Hospital

 April 14, 2025: Local author James “Jim” Jones told us all about the History of Trolleys in our local area.
 The route that was most scary was down Colchester Ave into Winooski.
 Can you imagine travelling down that hill in winter on steel rails?
 The last active trolley was set ablaze in a ceremony at the corner of St Paul and Main St in Burlington in 1929.
 Electric trolleys served users of Fanny Allen Hospital in the early 1900s.
+A recording is available upon request.

 Paul Goldman

 February 8, 2025: Paul Goldman, former owner of WVMT radio, treated us to his remembrances of running the radio station.
 In case you didn't know, WVMT is Vermont's oldest radio station and celebrated 100 years of operation in 2024.
+A recording is available upon request.

 Janary 2025: In case you missed the Third Annual Colchester History Trivia night this year the Questions can be found here and you can check your answers here .